 Participation is limited to TREP members.
 To participate:

 Teachers have a special relationship with the subjects they teach.
-It is this affection and Smiling woman standin on the top stepappreciation that makes them want to share it with their students in rigorous and relevant ways.
+It is this affection and appreciation that makes them want to share it with their students in rigorous and relevant ways.
 Each summer, with University of St. Francis, TREP coordinates resources to offer a 3-graduate hour course, for teachers and counselors to explore how science and math content matter is applied in the work world to further expand their ability to engage and motivate student learning.

 This course uses the business community to showcase how S.T.E.M. concepts are applied in the workplace and focuses on how the workplace is changing with Industry Internet of Things (IoT), AI, robotics, and automation.
 Teachers will go to the businesses, tour the facilities and will have access to speak with technical staff members and executives, for the purpose of gaining real-world applications, lesson extensions, and lesson enhancements for the subjects they teach.